impradeepkumargupta/impradeepkumargupta/README.md

 My primary expertise is in Google Cloud Platform, Google Kubernetes Engine, Docker, Git, GitHub, Linux administration, Terraform and production infrastructure operations.
 I focus on building reliable, repeatable and maintainable platforms that help engineering teams deliver software safely and efficiently.

-I am also developing deeper capabilities in platform engineering, DevSecOps, cloud-native architecture and AI-enabled infrastructure and operations.

 ## Professional Profile

 * Cloud and DevOps Engineer at Ericsson